Taran-Chowdhury/StudyApp/README.md

 For in depth documentation, navigate to docs/my-projects/ then use the command `mkdocs serve`

 The documentation app is viewable at http://localhost:8000/

+This was a Team Project.
+The parts I contributed to are listed below:
+-CSS
+-Time Tracker page
+-Search Text in file page
+-Time schedule page